Intensive Outpatient Program (IOP) for Addiction Rehab Treament Near Me

 Outpatient substance abuse treatment is a form of rehabilitation in which people are treated on a part-time basis and return home after each session.
 These programs are typically well-suited for people with less severe addictions, minor to no mental health issues, and a solid base of support.1

-Intensive outpatient programs (IOPs) take place more often than typical outpatient programs—usually 9 hours or more of treatment per week for 3 to 5 days.2
+Intensive outpatient programs (IOPs) for drug and alcohol addiction recovery take place more often than typical outpatient programs—usually 9 hours or more of treatment per week for 3 to 5 days.2

 Group therapy is the main component of many intensive outpatient programs.
 Groups allow IOP participants to improve their communication, learn how to socialize without drugs or alcohol, support each other, and experience structure and discipline.3